This travel guide to Ubud, Bali, includes information on guesthouses, hotels, attractions and advice on travel, restaurants, nightlife and more.

 Ubud, Bali has four main streets and a one-way system.
 At the one-way system, you can find the Monkey Forest, Royal palace, Ubud Market, and many shops and restaurants.
 The most efficient way to get around Ubud is to hire a motorbike.
 You can also walk to most places.

 What to do in Ubud, Bali?

 There are plenty of amazing things you must do in Ubud, Bali.
-This post will tell you about 25 things you absolutely must do in Ubud, Bali, ranging from watching a movie in Paradiso Ubud to diving into the famous Tegenungan Waterfall in Ubud.
+Think about visiting the monkey forest, watching a movie in Paradiso Ubud or diving into the famous Tegenungan Waterfall.